First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Results and Discussions

 \subsection{Linear Alignment Model}

 Here we consider a more physically motivated prediction of IA, the linear alignment (LA) model \citep{Catelan:2001,Hirata:2004} which relates the shear field linearly to the gravitational potential.
-Under this model the density-ellipticity power spectrum at redshift $z$ is given by
+Under this model the density- intrinsic ellipticity power spectrum at redshift $z$ is given by

-where $\bar{\rho}(z)$ is the mean matter density, $D(z)$ the growth factor, and $P_\delta(k,z)$ the matter power spectrum.
+where $\bar{\rho}(z)$ is the mean matter density, $D(z)$ is the growth factor, and $P_\delta(k,z)$ is the matter power spectrum.
 While the original LA model used linear theory prediction for $P_\delta$ \citep{Hirata:2004}, using the non-linear matter power spectrum was found to better explain the observed IA \citep[non-linear LA, NLA;][]{Bridle:2007,Blazek:2011}.
 Therefore, we use the non-linear matter spectrum of \citet{Takahashi:2012} to obtain the theoretical prediction.
 The normalization parameter $C_1$ varies much with given galaxy samples.
 Following the convention, we introduce another parameter, $A^{\rm LA}$, as $A^{\rm LA}=C_1\rho_{\rm cr}/0.0134$, where $\rho_{\rm cr}$ is the critical density.

-The Hankel transform converts the power spectrum into the 3-D GI correlation function \citep{Okumura:2020,Okumura:2020a}:
+The Hankel transform converts the power spectrum into the 3-D gI correlation function \citep{Okumura:2020,Okumura:2020a}:

-where $\mu=r_\pi/r$ with $r=\sqrt{r_p^2+r_\pi^2}$, $j_2$ is the spherical Bessel function of the second order and $b_g$ is the linear bias parameter of the FastSound galaxies, $b_g=1.9$ \citep{Okumura:2016}.
+where $\mu=r_\pi/r$ with $r=\sqrt{r_p^2+r_\pi^2}$, $j_2$ is the spherical Bessel function of the second order, and $b_g$ is the linear bias parameter of the FastSound galaxies, $b_g=1.9$ \citep{Okumura:2016}.
 We use photo-$z$ for the shape sample, which modulates equation~(\ref{equation:gI_spec}) due to the scatter along the line-of-sight as \citep{Joachimi:2011}